NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-win.md

 ## System Requirements

 * Windows Vista or later
-* Node.js 0.10.26 or a later stable official release except Node.js 0.10.34 (0.12)
+* Node.js 0.10.26 or a later stable official release except Node.js 0.10.34
 * (Optional) Chocolatey to simplify the installation of dependencies
 * JDK 8 or a later stable official release
-* Android SDK 22 or later
+* Android SDK 22 or a later stable official release
-* Gradle 2.3 or later stable release
+* Gradle 2.3 or a later stable official release
-* Android Support Repository from Android SDK Manager
+* Android Support Repository 21.0.0
 * (Optional) Genymotion to expand your testing options

 ## Setup